axif0/check-in-bot/README.md

           comment-message: |
             Hello to the maintainers and watchers!

-            There have been no updates here for the last two weeks.
+            There have been no updates here for the {{ days-inactive }} days.
 There might be need for a check in :)

             Thanks and hope all are well! ❤️
 ```